Offsec-TX/Offsec-TX.github.io/_testcases/network/network-irc-5.md

 ---
-testcase: Enumeration – User and Channel Info - Check user and channel information with: ADMIN, USERS, TIME, STATS a (operator only), NAMES, LIST
+testcase: Enumeration – User and Channel Info - Check user and channel information with; ADMIN, USERS, TIME, STATS a (operator only), NAMES, LIST
 platforms:
   - Network
 methodology: